sethbrasile/ember-remodal/README.md

-# This ember addon is not ready for public consumption.

-Feel free to try it out or whatever, but this readme is probably not correct.
-I'm releasing it so that I can test/tweak it with a non-local app I'm working on.
-I'll do a real release when I'm confident that it's ready.
+# Beta!
+Testing this out on my own at the moment.
+Feel free to give it a try, and please leave an issue or a PR if you find any problems.

 # ember-remodal
 [![Build Status](https://travis-ci.org/sethbrasile/ember-remodal.svg?branch=master)](https://travis-ci.org/sethbrasile/ember-remodal) [![npm version](https://badge.fury.io/js/ember-remodal.svg)](http://badge.fury.io/js/ember-remodal) [![Ember Observer Score](http://emberobserver.com/badges/ember-remodal.svg)](http://emberobserver.com/addons/ember-remodal)

+*This README is up-to-date and accurate as of ember-remodal v0.0.4*

 There are many modal addons for Ember, but most of them (in my experience) are only useful in a very specific situation.
 Often, when building large apps, you